Home | About USIG | What's New | Events

 C. Dissolution

-If an NGO received tax or fiscal benefits, donations from the public, or government grants, then upon the organization's dissolution, any assets remaining after the discharge of liabilities shall be distributed to another NGO with the same or similar purposes, as identified in the organization’s governing documents or through a decision of the organization’s highest governing body.
-If no NGO is designated by either of these means, then UNMIK shall determine the NGO entitled to receive these assets (Section 11.1, NGO Regulation).
+If an NGO receives tax or fiscal benefits, donations from the public, or government grants, then upon the organization's dissolution, any assets remaining after the discharge of liabilities shall be distributed to another NGO with the same or similar purposes, as identified in the organization’s governing documents or through a decision of the organization’s highest governing body.
+If no NGO is designated by either of these means, then the Government of Kosovo shall determine the NGO entitled to receive these assets (Article 21(3), Law on Freedom of Association).

 D. Activities